ShervanGharari/Quick_Start_for_NetCDF/README.md

 # Quick_Start_for_NetCDF
-A quick start for reading and writing NetCDF files in Python, MATLAB and Octave
+A quick start for reading and writing NetCDF files in Python, MATLAB and Octave.
+This respoitory have beeb created by Shervan Gharari and Juliane Mai.
+Please contact <a href="mailto:sh.gharari@gmail.com">Shervan</a> or <a href="mailto:juliane.mai@uwaterloo.ca">Julie</a> if any question arises.